harshuu2002/Ads-Click-through-rate-prediction/README.md

 <br>
 Scope: Analyzed and processed over 10 million ad impressions from multiple ad campaigns to create a robust machine learning model.
 <br>
-Tech Stack: Utilized Python, Scikit-Learn, and XGBoost for data analysis and model development.
+Tech Stack: Utilized Python, NumPy, Pandas, Seaborn, and XGBoost for data analysis and model development.
 Implemented data visualization using Matplotlib and Seaborn.
 <br>
 Data Preparation: Cleaned and preprocessed the dataset by handling missing values, encoding categorical features, and normalizing numerical features.
 Employed feature engineering techniques to create new predictive variables.
 <br>